lpacher/phd/README.md

 Design constraints :<br/>

 * S. Gangadaran and S. Churiwala, _Constraining Designs for Synthesis and Timing Analysis: A Practical Guide to Synopsys Design Constraints (SDC)_

+Tcl programming :

+   * B.B.
+Welch, _Practical Programming in Tcl and Tk_
+   * J.K.
+Ousterhout, _Tcl and the Tk Toolkit_
+   * A.P.
+Nadkarni, _The Tcl Programming Language: A Comprehensive Guide_

 <br/>